gsarchive/markdown/README.md

 Otherwise it should be the same path as the .md file but with .html.
 Use only where necessary to maintain backward compatibility.
 TODO: See about creating redirects and having the canonical name able to move to the default.

+TODO: Figure out the discrepancies between str|slugify and what goes into a heading's ID.
+"Tennyson & Gilbert" got a double hyphen in the ID but not in the TOC, which uses |slugify to try to achieve the same result.